 Dr. J: Ha!
 I love the way you put that.

 Mia: That's amazing.
-And you know, so necessary and I think such an important part of the human animal relationship really because I think a lot of people don't really understand animal behavior and completely misread it a lot of the times as well.
+And you know, so necessary and I think such an important part of the human-animal relationship really because I think a lot of people don't really understand animal behavior and completely misread it a lot of the times as well.
 Which then leads to other terrible things.
 A lot of the times.

 Marci: You know, I think people just don't understand cats as well as dogs.
 You know, we could go into a whole conversation about evolution and the past of dogs and people versus cats and people.
 But, um, I think cats are just really misunderstood.
-And the number one thing that I try to do is educate people about what cats' needs are, from not only a physical standpoint, but also a behavioral and instinctual standpoint.
-These cats, and I say it over and over again — cats in your home are essentially tiny, wild, predatory, carnivorous, beasts that, they live inside with us.
+And the number one thing that I try to do is educate people about what cats' needs are, from not only a physical standpoint but also a behavioral and instinctual standpoint.
+These cats and I say it over and over again — cats in your home are essentially tiny, wild, predatory, carnivorous beasts that, live inside with us.
 And it's amazing that they don't do more damage than they are sometimes they're capable of.

 Dr. J: Marci, you hit the nail on the head.
-I think so many people view cats as the sort of low maintenance pet, and they really, they aren't, if you're doing it right.
-I mean they don't require a ton of maintenance, but they do require to have their needs met both physically like you said, and then also emotionally, and mentally.
-And, I love the fact that fortunately nowadays we are talking more about, environmental enrichment or multimodal environmental enrichment for cats and really focusing on what they need and not assuming that they're basically just kind of lazy, smaller, funnier dogs.
+I think so many people view cats as the sort of low-maintenance pet, and they really, they aren't, if you're doing it right.
+I mean they don't require a ton of maintenance, but they do require to have their needs met both physically like you said, and then also emotionally and mentally.
+And, I love the fact that, fortunately nowadays, we are talking more about environmental enrichment or multimodal environmental enrichment for cats and really focusing on what they need and not assuming that they're basically just kind of lazy, smaller, funnier dogs.
 They're not, they're their own wonderful little critters.
-And if we get the husbandry right, if we get the care of them right, their lives are so much more enriched and they tend to be healthier, and your home tends to be safer as well.
+And if we get the husbandry right, if we get the care of them right, their lives are so much more enriched, and they tend to be healthier, and your home tends to be safer as well.